-Standards, interpretations and amendments to published standards effective in 2018
+Standards, interpretations and amendments to published standards effective in 2019

-In 2018, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2018.
-The adoption of these revisions to the requirements of IFRSs as adopted by the EU resulted in changes to the company's accounting policies impacting the Company's financial performance and position.
-The company had to change its accounting policies as a result of adopting IFRS 9 'Financial instruments' and IFRS 15 'Revenue from Contracts with Customers'.
-The new accounting policies are disclosed in Notes 1.4 and 1.14 below.
-On transition to IFRS 9 and IFRS 15, the company did not require retrospective adjustments.
-The other standards did not have any impact on the company's accounting policies.
+In 2019, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2019.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU resulted in changes to the company's accounting policies impacting the company's financial performance and position.
+The company had to change its accounting policies as a result of adopting IFRS 16, 'Leases', but the company did not require retrospective adjustment.
+The new accounting policies are disclosed in Note 1.16 below.